 The Wild Foods Guide To The Paleo Diet

-You see, one of the biggest hurdles for people when it comes to nutrition is their current belief system surrounding food.
+You see, one of the biggest hurdles for people when it comes to nutrition is their currently-held belief system surrounding food.

 - Some people have moral issues with eating animals.
 Others don't.

-- Some people don't like vegetables and simply won't eat them, and so their bias towards things like grains and other processed foods, is going to be a hard habit to break.
+- Some people don't like vegetables and won't eat them and so their bias towards grains and other processed foods is a hard habit to break.

-- Some people say they want to be healthy, but they aren't that willing to make sacrifices or do things that challenge their current lifestyle and belief system.
+- Some people say they want to be healthy but they aren't willing to do things that challenge their current belief system.

 The Internet is fraught with people that defend both sides of every point no matter how obvious either side often seems.

-I best advice I can give you is this: open your mind when it comes to nutrition (and just about everything else).
+The best advice I can give you is this before reading this guide is: open your mind when it comes to nutrition (and just about everything else).

-That being said, if you were to take the current available research and combined it with the empirical results of thousands of people, you'd end up with something that looks pretty close to a Paleo diet.
+All that said, if you were to take the current available research and combine it with the empirical results of millions of people that have changed their nutrition for the better, what you'd get is an eating plan that closely resembles the paleo diet.

-But many people are turned off by the word "Paleo."
-And many more have countless preconceived ideas about what is a Paleo diet—like the idea that it's about eating pounds and pounds of meat.
+Even more hold many preconceived ideas about what a Paleo diet is—like the idea that it's about eating pounds and pounds of meat.